Read with BonusRead with Bonus

 The smell of pot roast hit me as soon as I opened the front door.
 Mom always made it for special occasions, though I couldn't see what was worth celebrating today.
 William was already at the dining table, looking irritatingly pleased with himself.

 "More than I deserve?"
-The words exploded out of me as I slammed my hands on the table.
+The anger that had been building all day suddenly erupted.
 "What exactly do I deserve, William?
-To be sold off like cattle?
-To have my entire life destroyed because you can't pay your own debts?"
+To be sold like cattle?
+To have my life destroyed because you couldn't pay your own debts?"

 "Jasmine, please..."
 Mom's quiet voice barely registered.
 She hadn't looked up from her plate once.